10 Innovative Content Marketing Trends 2019

 “Jetstar Price Alert!
 Melbourne–Sydney has increased by $294.
 Book Now”

 It’s often.
 Whether I check flights or hotels.
-Sometimes they send emails of decrease in prices or sometimes increase.
+Sometimes they send emails of a decrease in prices or sometimes increase.
 Either way, it creates curiosity in me to book the deal before its too late.
 Initially, Amazon was following a similar path.

 This is what I call personalized and customized content.